Funding of Operating Support for Core Facilities

 - Requests for OR Operating Support are meant to encourage activities that enhance the research enterprise, subsidize value-added activities, or provide support in the case of unexpected adverse changes

 Requests for OR Operating Support should indicate how the funds will support the facility.
+Be specific.
 Requests must fall into one of the following general categories:

 Unexpected major change in customer base: